kaaproject/kaa/doc/Whats-new/index.md

 Kaa 1.2 is now pre-integrated out of the box with the [Open Distro for Elasticsearch][open distro].
 Each tenant's data is isolated in Elasticsearch and Kibana, and the security access policies are seamlessly integrated with Kaa.
-This integration enables various IoT data analytics functionality, including collection, analysis, querting and visualizing device data.
+This integration enables various IoT data analytics functionality, including collection, analysis, querying and visualizing device data.

 ![Data analytics](attach/v1.2/analytics.png)